-Barack Obama, who served as the President from 2009 to 2017, had made a number of international visits during his eight years in office.
-But his first international visit was to Canada, which was undertaken on February 19, 2009.
+Barack Obama, who served as the President from 2009 to 2017, had made several international visits during his eight years in office.
+However, his first international visit was to Canada, which was undertaken on February 19, 2009.

-George W Bush, who made his first visit to Mexico on February 16, 2001, discussed a number of issues such as migration, trade, battle against illegal drugs etc with President Vincente Fox.
+George W Bush made his first visit to Mexico on February 16, 2001, and discussed several issues such as migration, trade, battle against illegal drugs etc. with Mexico President, Vincente Fox.

-Bill Clinton made the first international trip to Canada from April 3 to 4, 1993, where he attended a Summit Meeting, along with Boris Yeltsin, the then President of Russia.
+Bill Clinton made the first international trip to Canada from April 3 to 4, 1993, where he attended a Summit Meeting, along with Boris Yeltsin, who was the President of Russia during that time.
 Apart from Obama, and Clinton, three other US Presidents made their first international visit to Canada.
 These were George HW Bush (February 10, 1989), Lyndon B Johnson (September 16, 1964), and John F Kennedy (May 16 -18, 1961).

 The table below provides information on when the US Presidents made their first international visit.